quark-engine/quark-engine/docs/source/quark_script.rst

 This scenario seeks to find **Improper Neutralization of Argument Delimiters in a Command**.
 See `CWE-88 <https://cwe.mitre.org/data/definitions/88.html>`_ for more details.

-Let’s use this `APK <https://github.com/jaiswalakshansh/Vuldroid>`_ and the above APIs to show how the Quark script find this vulnerability.
+Let‘s use this `APK <https://github.com/jaiswalakshansh/Vuldroid>`_ and the above APIs to show how the Quark script finds this vulnerability.

-First, we design a detection rule ``ExternalStringsCommands.json`` to spot on behavior use external strings as commands.
+First, we design a detection rule ``ExternalStringsCommands.json`` to spot on behavior using external strings as commands.

 Next, we use Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if there are any APIs in the caller method for string matching.

-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-22 vulnerability.
+If NO, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

-If YES, check if there are any delimiters use in string matching for filter. if NOT, the APK does not neutralize special elements within the argument, which may cause CWE-22 vulnerability.
+If YES, check if there are any delimiters used in string matching for a filter.
+IF NOT, the APK does not neutralize special elements within the argument, which may cause CWE-88 vulnerability.

 Quark Script CWE-88.py